NICFRU/Projektrealisierung/README.md

 ### Option 1: Using a local file

-1. Place your data file(s) in the 'Data' folder, which is located in the 'Frontend' directory of this application.
+1. Place your data file(s) in the 'Testfiles' folder, which is located in the 'Frontend' directory of this application.

 2. Within the application interface, you'll find a file selection tool.
 Use this to select your data file from the 'Data' folder.